 In addition to remodeling your current garage space, you could also consider an addition above the garage.
 Raising the roof and adding a room for work space above your existing garage can give you additional space, not to mention increase the value of a home, all without changing the floor plan or interrupting your family flow during construction.

-Need to find a pro for your garage remodel?Find Pros
+Ready to start your garage remodel?Find Pros

 Here are some other garage remodeling ideas: